itsmnjn/turnips-today/README.md

 # TurnipsToday

+Check it out [here](https://turnips.today)!
 Tracks incoming posts to the /r/ACTurnips subreddit.
 Automatically displays and notifies subscribers in real time.

 ## Technologies